 Sustainability is becoming increasingly important to the venues and events industry, from lowering carbon emissions to responsible catering and paperless event technology.
 As part of the University of Oxford, OUEV is committed to reducing our environmental impact by following, and encouraging sustainable best practices, and supporting the University in achieving its ambitious targets to achieve net zero carbon and to achieve biodiversity net gain, both by 2035.

 If sustainability is high on your agenda when choosing a venue, you can be assured that we have lots of great initiatives in place.
 Here are just some of the ways we have been changing how we do things…

-- Accreditation’s – we are proud to be members of Green Tourism, Visit England and the Sustainable Restaurant Association.
+- Accreditations – we are proud to be recognised by the Meetings Industry Association for our sustainability commitments.
 The regular audits ensure we are meeting the high standards of sustainability that they expect from their members, and continuously improving on our performance.

 - Sourcing food in a responsible way – we only use MSC fish and Red Tractor meat.

-- Vegetarian and vegan menus – our award-winning chefs have crafted delicious vegetarian and vegan menus with a variety of interesting and nutritious dishes.
+- Vegetarian and vegan menus – our award-winning chefs have crafted delicious vegetarian and vegan menus with various interesting and nutritious dishes.

 - Reducing single-use plastic – we want to remove unnecessary single-use plastic and use biodegradable alternatives for coffee stirrers.
 Where possible we supply water in jugs, if that’s not to a client’s taste we offer fully recyclable bottles and as a last resort offer end-of-life recyclable plastic bottles.

 - Introducing electric vehicles – our caterers use electric vans to transport all catering that cannot be made within the venue.